some-things/dcosjq/README.md

 ## What is dcosjq?
 In short, `dcosjq` is a simple command line tool for parsing files contained within [DC/OS diagnostic bundles](https://support.mesosphere.com/s/article/Create-a-DC-OS-Diagnostic-bundle).

-The intent of `dcosjq` is to mimic the functionality of the [DC/OS CLI](https://github.com/dcos/dcos-cli) when working with DC/OS diagnostic bundles.
+The intent of `dcosjq` is to mimic the functionality of the [DC/OS CLI](https://github.com/dcos/dcos-cli) when working with DC/OS diagnostic bundles and parse the information in the bundles more effective and efficiently.
 To accomplish this, we leverage the use of `jq`.
-Using `dcosjq` allows you to quickly gather information about a cluster and it's state without having to open large, and often cumbersome, JSON files.
+Using `dcosjq` allows you to quickly gather information about a cluster and its state without having to open large, and often cumbersome, JSON files.

 This project is currently a work-in-progress and will likely be updated regularly.
 Any feedback or contributions are welcome.
 ## Installation